determined-ai/determined/examples/custom_search_method/asha_search_method/remote_search_runner/README.md

-# Custom SearchMethod with CoreSearchRunner
+# Custom SearchMethod with RemoteSearchRunner

-In this example, we use CoreSearchRunner, which executes a custom SearchMethod as a single trial experiment and orchestrates a multi-trial experiment.
+In this example, we use RemoteSearchRunner, which executes a custom SearchMethod as a single trial experiment and orchestrates a multi-trial experiment.
 Both the custom SearchMethod and the multi-trial experiment are executed on the Determined cluster.